puttak/bdproject/README.md

 government has been delaying broad interventions to combat the pandemic for a prolonged period of time.
 This led to sub-national governance level actors such as states, counties and municipalities taking the lead within their specific mandates.
-As a result, response strategies were likely heterogeneous
-over space and time.

-We want to apply panel regression and sentiment analysis to disentangle the effect of state and national level policy interventions on reducing the number of infections and deaths due to COVID-19.
+As a result, response strategies were likely heterogeneous over space and time.
+The goal of this project is to apply panel regression and sentiment analysis to disentangle the effect of state and national level policy interventions on reducing the number of infections and deaths due to COVID-19.

 In a first step, we will manually code policy interventions such as guidelines, laws, and health infrastructure investments at the state-level over time.